yoshiyahoo/Entrepreneur-and-Ethics-Project-RENAME-NECESSARY-/README.md

-# Hercules or H.E.R.R.C.
-Heath, Exercise, and Recovery Recommendation Coach
+# Hercules (H.E.R.R.C.) - Health, Exercise, and Recovery Recommendation Coach

-# Company Name
+## Company Name
-Jupiitr Innovations

-#### Garbage for now.
-FIXME!
-Write this better!
-This AI will generate a workout and a diet/recovery plan given personalized information about you.
-Personalized data includes biometric data like height, weight, heart rate, blood pressure, sleep, steps, and blood sugar levels.
-Diet data including macros, calories, proteins, fats.
-Outstanding medical conditions like arthritis, osteoporosis, strained muscles or messed up joints or broken bones.

-The model can watch a video of your performing an exercise and give you tips on the proper form.
-The model can help with regular exercise or physical therapy.

-The model will be able to suggest relevant exercise equipment for the exercises it generates.
-Or it can generate exercises with the equipment you have available.
-It can link you to stores that sell the right gear or gyms near you that have those.

-This AI will be deployed on a app on your phone and data will be sent to a remote server.
+**Jupiitr Innovations**

+## Overview
+Hercules, or H.E.R.R.C.
+(Health, Exercise, and Recovery Recommendation Coach), is an AI-driven app designed to provide personalized workout, diet, and recovery plans based on individual biometric data, medical conditions, and fitness goals.
+With Hercules, users can achieve more efficient and safe workouts while receiving tailored advice for overall health improvement.

+## Features
+- **Personalized Recommendations**: Using biometric data like height, weight, heart rate, sleep patterns, and more, H.E.R.R.C. tailors exercise and recovery plans to suit your specific needs.
+- **Medical Condition Integration**: Adjusts workouts and recovery plans based on conditions such as arthritis, osteoporosis, or muscle injuries to ensure safe and effective training.
+- **Exercise Form Analysis**: The AI can analyze videos of your workout form and provide corrective tips to prevent injury and maximize effectiveness.
+- **Dietary Guidance**: Offers customized nutrition plans, tracking macros and caloric intake, alongside recommendations for those with specific dietary restrictions or goals.
+- **Equipment Suggestions**: Suggests relevant exercise equipment and links to stores or nearby gyms based on your preferences and the equipment available to you.

+## Privacy and Security
+We prioritize user privacy and security, ensuring that all personal data is encrypted and stored securely on our servers.
+Users will have full control over their data and can opt-out or modify their information at any time.
+Our system undergoes regular security audits to protect sensitive biometric and medical data.

+## Deployment
+H.E.R.R.C. will be available as a mobile app, where data is securely transmitted to remote servers for processing.
+The AI recommendations and feedback are delivered in real-time to improve the user’s health journey effectively and efficiently.

+## Our Mission
+At **Jupiitr Innovations**, our mission is to empower users to improve their health and fitness with personalized, data-driven insights, while prioritizing privacy, security, and inclusivity.

+---

+For more information and detailed documentation, please visit our [Wiki](link-to-wiki).